 Understanding Warranties

-These shingle warranty parameters can be confusing because the advertised lifespan does not always match the actual coverage.
-Many shingles are marketed as 25 or 50-year products.
-That number is only backed by a guarantee when the roof is installed by a certified contractor approved by the manufacturer.
-Without a certified installer, the warranty coverage from the manufacturer drops to basic coverage that lasts far fewer years.
+These asphalt shingle roof warranty parameters can be confusing because the advertised lifespan of an asphalt shingle does not always match the actual coverage.
+Many roof shingles are marketed as 25-year or 50-year products.
+That number is only backed by a guarantee when the roof is installed by a certified contractor that’s approved by the manufacturer.
+Without a certified contractor, the warranty coverage from the manufacturer drops to basic coverage that lasts far fewer years.

 Architectural shingles: 30-50 years depending on the line of shingles